COVID hospitalizations continue to decline statewide; state registers 202 new cases

-Pennsylvania's new COVID-19 case total increased for the third day in a row on Wednesday as hospitalizations continued to decline across the state.
+Pennsylvania’s new COVID-19 case total increased for the second day in a row on Wednesday as hospitalizations continued to decline across the state.

 The Department of Health registered 202 new cases on Wednesday, ending a string of four days in a row with fewer than 200 cases.
 Statewide, there were eight deaths linked to the novel coronavirus.